Join hundreds of clinics and acquire new patients from abroad. Please fill out the form and we will get back to you within 2 days.

 Once a UK patient has weighed up all the mini gastric bypass pros and cons and decided to have this particular procedure, then the only realistic route is probably private surgery.

 The mini gastric bypass cost in the UK will vary from hospital to hospital and within the different regions.
 Many private surgeons in the UK offer a gastric bypass but not so many offer the mini gastric bypass.
-So, firstly it may mean travelling some distance to find a hospital/clinic that will provide this procedure.
-Generally the costs are slightly lower than for a gastric bypass so can range from about £9,500 to £14,000.
+So, firstly it may mean traveling some distance to find a hospital/clinic that will provide this procedure.
+Generally, the costs are slightly lower than for a gastric bypass so can range from about £9,500 to £14,000.
 Normally, the patient will need to be monitored for some time after the operation, with regular appointments both with the surgeon and the dietitian.
 It is important, therefore, to check if these ‘additional’ appointments are included in the initial cost.
-Other costs may include travelling to/from the clinic/hospital and taking days off work for the initial procedure and subsequent appointments.
+Other costs may include traveling to/from the clinic/hospital and taking days off work for the initial procedure and subsequent appointments.

 Due mainly to the cost in the UK, many people consider having a procedure like a mini gastric bypass abroad.
 As with any medical procedure, it pays to do some homework when selecting a hospital/clinic and surgeon in a different country.
-Medical tourism booking sites, like Clinic Hunter, should always be able to provide in depth information about the institution and surgeon.
+Medical tourism booking sites, like Clinic Hunter, should always be able to provide in-depth information about the institution and surgeon.

 The big advantage of having the procedure abroad, is, of course, the huge cost savings which can be made.
 In addition, because these hospitals/clinics have a steady flow of medical tourists wanting the same procedure, many of the surgeons are consistently performing the same surgery and have become experts in that specific area.